Asset-based valuations: Valuation floor or flawed valuation?

 As a result, the accounting policy and other notes in the financial statements need to be reviewed carefully to understand the basis on which different assets and liabilities have been assessed.

-As a further illustration of the complexity that can arise, in one valuation of a real estate company in which we were involved, the underlying properties were held at a mix of historical cost, fair value (investment and development properties), and the lower of cost and net realisable value (properties considered as ‘trading stock’).
+As a further illustration of the complexity that can arise, in one valuation of a real estate company in which we were involved, the underlying properties were held at a mixture of historical cost, fair value (investment and development properties), and the lower of cost and net realisable value (properties considered as ‘trading stock’).
 The picture was further complicated by some of the properties being held via subsidiaries or minority interests in associated companies, as opposed to directly, which had resulted in the investments being held at historical cost and not always revalued (upwards, given market movements in the interim) based on the underlying property assets.

 It is also important to appreciate the valuation requirements or conventions under financial reporting standards, and the extent to which these accord with the valuation or damages question that the expert is addressing.
 For example: